-A grade two tear is usually a partial quadriceps tendon tear.
+A grade two tear is usually a partial quadriceps tendon tear or muscle belly tear.
 It may result in a sudden, sharp pain that causes athletes to stop playing.
 This grade of tear can impact a person’s mobility.
 With time, grade two tears heal, although recovery is slower than with a grade one injury.

 This is the most severe type of pulled quad and requires immediate medical attention.
 It involves a complete rupture of the muscle.
 Athletes may feel a popping sensation and will feel pain immediately after the muscle is damaged, and they will also experience swelling and bruising at the front of the thigh within 24 hours.
 Additionally, the muscle will often retract and result in a balled up area of muscle fibers as well.
 Mobility is severely impacted and most people are unable to walk without crutches or a cane.
 Recovery takes several weeks to months and surgery is often required for appropriate healing.

 Essentially, a pulled quad muscle occurs when the muscle becomes overstretched or damaged.
-In some cases, the muscle can completely tear.
+In some severe cases, the muscle can completely tear.
 A pulled quad muscle usually results from an activity that involves using the legs in a high force, also known as plyometric, weight bearing position, such as running, kicking, or jumping.

 Direct impact with the quads tends to cause contusions rather than strains or tears.
-These require slightly different treatments to pulled quad injuries.
+These require slightly different treatments when compared to pulled quad injuries.

-Several factors increase the likelihood of experiencing a quad muscle tear or strain.
+Several factors increase the likelihood of experiencing a quad muscle tear or quadriceps strain.
 These include:

-Failure to warm-up properly.
-A proper warm-up routine loosens out tight muscles and increases the range of motion of the local joints (hips and knees).
+A proper warm-up routine can loosen up tight muscles and increase the range of motion of the local joints (hips and knees).
 In general, when muscles and joints are more flexible, they are less likely to become injured.

-Tired muscles often provide inadequate support to the joints.
 When you are fatigued, you are less likely to maintain proper form and engage the right muscles.
-Improper form puts undue stress and strain on joints and muscles.
+Improper form and lack of endurance puts undue stress and strain on joints and muscles.
 Thus, it’s important to recognize your limits.

-Poor footwear and exercise equipment.
 Wearing worn-out or unsuitable shoes and using poorly maintained sporting equipment puts you at increased risk of a pulled quad.
 This is because it throws off your movement mechanics, putting unnecessary strain on your muscles and joints.

 Grade two quad tear symptoms include: